Kiyo Takamine and Zatch Bell: Kiyo Takamine

 Kiyo Takamine is a genius 14-year-old junior high school student with an IQ of over 180.
 His intelligence makes him a target for teasing and harassment causing him to develop an introverted and apathetic demeanor to the point where he skips school on a regular basis.
-However, his entire lifestyle changes when Zatch Bell arrives in his life.
+However, his entire lifestyle changes when Zatch Bell! arrives in his life.
 Due to Zatch's influence, Kiyo becomes more outgoing and eventually becomes popular in his class.
-Kiyo still has a bad temper and is easily irritated, often venting his frustrations on Zatch or his ditzy classmate Suzy Mizuno.
+Kiyo still has a disturbingly bad temper and is easily irritated, often venting his frustrations on Zatch or his ditzy classmate Suzy Mizuno.

-Zatch Bell
+Zatch Bell!

 Zatch is an overly cheerful boy who possesses a strong sense of justice, but is clueless about most of the world around him and often gets in trouble when not being supervised by someone.
 Kiyo makes Zatch a toy named Volcun 300 which he refers to as a friend.
 Zatch's favorite food is Yellowtail, which he prefers to eat whole.
 When Zatch arrived to the Human world, he lived in a forest until the day Zeno attacked Zatch and removed his memory of the Mamodo world.
 Kiyo's father finds him and sends him to Kiyo.
 During the progress of the series, it is revealed Zatch is empowered with the power of Bao, a powerful dragon created by Zatch's father during the last Mamodo battle.
 Due to the danger of Bao and Zatch's father's declining health, he transferred Bao into Zatch in order to prevent it from escaping and wreaking havoc in the Mamodo world.
 He soon sent Zatch to live as a normal Mamodo so he may never discover the power of Bao.